tomoyanonymous/matsuuratomoyacom-web/content/about.en.md

 Sound Maker/Engineer/Designer/Programmer

-Making sound artworks, electric musical instruments, systems for live performance and also composing, playing and so on.
+I make sound artworks, electric musical instruments, systems for live performance and also composing, playing and so on.

-The Main theme of works is "System" in varying media around the sound, in particular, the relationship between "Liveness/Communication" and "Archive/Record/Memory".
+A strong interest in making works is "System" in varying media around sound, in particular, the relationship between "Liveness/Communication" and "Archive/Record/Memory".

-Making sound installation works and developping sound systems for installation works.

-Also do: developing sound systems/program for installation art works as a technical support, recording, sound design of animation, theatre sound design/SR and so on.
+In addition, I also develop sound systems/program for installation art works as a technical support, recording, sound design of animation, theatre sound design/SR and so on.

 ---